Luton at Heart

 Not just for beginners – if you’re an artist who finds people’s stories inspiring, come along and join us.

+We are offering free taster workshops for groups in Luton.
 Our friendly 1-hour taster workshops are a relaxed way to find out more about the Luton at Heart project and try out the kind of activities you can get involved with.

 You don’t need any artistic experience – just curiosity.
 We’ll guide you through simple, enjoyable creative activities experimenting with colour and materials.
 These exercises, build your confidence in art, and help you discover how creativity can support your wellbeing and recovery.